 - Faculty grant (up to $5,000)

 - Please submit a project budget.
 Allowable costs include faculty travel, visa processing, ground transportation, lodging, per diem, travel clinic, preparation costs (e.g., cost of graduate student or in-country coordinator assistance), and other costs related to the project.
-Please specify any shared costs with your in-country collaborators or from other grants.
+Please, specify any shared costs with your in-country collaborators or from other grants.
 We suggest you look at the sample applications to understand how to fill out the budget.

 - Lodging (if not covered by the faculty grant).